dorchard/type-level-sets/README.md

 This library was originally built based on "Embedding effect systems in Haskell" (Dominic Orchard, Tomas Petricek <http://www.cs.kent.ac.uk/~dao7/publ/haskell14-effects.pdf>) to embed effect sets.
+Thanks to major contributions from @finnbar in 2025 to simplify the approach using [rearrangements](https://github.com/finnbar/rearrangements).

 The following shows an example: